peter-woyzbun/fellowsweep/README.md

 pip install -e .
 ```

 in the directory containing `setup.py`.
+Then you can use `manage.py` to do whatever you like.
+The database
+does not need to be initialized (you dont need to run `makemigrations` or anything).

 ## System Overview